Kaoutaraitmoulay/alx-low_level_programming/0x0D-preprocessor/README.md

-This directory is about how to use the macros and to now what are the most common predefined macros
+This directory is about how to use the macros and to know what are the most common predefined macros